Actions for FE colleges and providers during the coronavirus outbreak

 - the local authority virtual school head for looked-after and previously looked-after children

-- personal advisors for care leavers
+- personal advisers for care leavers

 - any other relevant safeguarding and welfare partners

 You have a statutory duty with regards to 16 and 17 year olds to provide information to local authority services to enable them to track and maintain contact with these young people.
-This will help local authorities to identify those not participating, so they can provide those learners with the support they need to reach their potential.
+This will help local authorities to identify those not participating, so that they can provide those students with the support they need to reach their potential.

-- SafeCall which offers support to victims of exploitation - young people can contact SafeCall directly or can be referred to SafeCall by professionals
+- SafeCall, which offers support to victims of exploitation, young people can contact SafeCall directly or can be referred to SafeCall by professionals

 - the See, Hear, Respond service provided by Barnardo’s to help young people in England who are experiencing harm and increased adversity during lockdown